Young Thug

-Jeffery Lamar Williams II (born August 16, 1991), known professionally as Young Thug, (Note: (retroactively rendered as a backronym for Truly Humble(d) Under God)) is an American rapper.
+Jeffery Lamar Williams II (born August 16, 1991), known professionally as Young Thug, (Note: (retroactively rendered as a backronym for Truly Humble(d) Under God)) is an American rapper and singer-songwriter.
 Known for his eccentric vocal style and fashion, he is considered an influential figure in modern hip-hop and trap music, and a popularizer of the mumble rap microgenre.
 Williams began his musical career in 2011, releasing a series of mixtapes beginning with I Came from Nothing.
 In 2013, he signed with fellow Atlanta rapper Gucci Mane's 1017 Records and gained further attention and praise for his debut mixtape with the label, 1017 Thug, released in February of that year.

 Williams first received mainstream recognition in 2014 for his singles "Stoner" and "Danny Glover", in addition to his guest appearances on numerous singles, including T.I.'s "About the Money", Tyga's "Hookah", and Rich Gang's "Lifestyle".
 That same year, he released a mixtape with Rich Gang titled Rich Gang: Tha Tour Pt.
 1, and signed a solo recording contract with 300 Entertainment, an imprint of Atlantic Records.
 In 2015, he released a number of mixtapes to critical acclaim, including Barter 6 and two installments of his Slime Season series.
 Throughout 2016, Williams saw continued success with the release of his commercial mixtapes I'm Up, Slime Season 3, and Jeffery.
 In 2017, Williams guest performed on the worldwide hit "Havana" by singer Camila Cabello, which became his first number-one single on the Billboard Hot 100.
 The following year, he won the Grammy Award for Song of the Year for his contributions to Childish Gambino's "This Is America".